jsncmgs1/spotify_ex/README.md

 [docs](https://hexdocs.pm/spotify_ex/0.1.1/api-reference.html) for other parts of the API.

-I haven't made any function's private because I think programmer should have access to all of the functions.
+I haven't made any functions private because I think programmer should have access to all of the functions.
 Anything not documented should be considered API private and can change.
 Use at your own risk.

-There are 2 functions for each endpount.
-Getting a playlist for example, `Spotify.Playlist.get_playlist`, and `Spotify.Playlist.get_playlist_url`.
-The first will use the url function to make the request, and do give give you back a list of `%Spotify.Track` structs.
+There are 2 functions for each endpoint.
+For example, getting a playlist:
+`Spotify.Playlist.get_playlist`, and `Spotify.Playlist.get_playlist_url`.
+The
+first will use the url function to make the request, and give you back a list of `%Spotify.Track` structs.
 If you just want the raw response from Spotify and/or want to implement your own client and data manipulation, all of the url functions are public.